By Bob Stepno

 Screen Guild Theater was the first of at least three drama-anthology series to present Call Northside 777 to a radio audience in a half hour format.
 Jimmy Stewart recreated his screen role twice, and Dana Andrews — no stranger to journalist roles — played McNeal for Hollywood Sound Stage in 1951, with Thomas Gomez as the convict.
 William Conrad, one of the most familiar voices in radio drama (including journalist roles on NightBeat and other series) played McNeal’s editor in the Screen Director’s Playhouse production.
 All three versions are available in Internet Archive collections at the links below.

 Hollywood Sound Stage was a later version of the Screen Guild Theater series, which — under several names, sponsors and networks from 1939 to 1952 — supported a Motion Picture Relief Fund country home and hospital for needy former movie industry artists.
-For more of its history, see Digital Deli.
+For more of its history, see the archives of the radio collector site Digital Deli.
+(Digital Deli)

 Someday this page will be updated with more information about the original case, the film, and the differences between the radio telling of the tale, the film, and reality.